byt3bl33d3r/gcat/README.md

 In both files, edit the ```gmail_user``` and ```gmail_pwd``` variables with the username and password of the account you previously setup.

 You're probably going to want to compile ```implant.py``` into an executable using [Pyinstaller](https://github.com/pyinstaller/pyinstaller)
+**It's reccomended you compile implant.py using a 32bit Python installation**

 Usage
 =====